datagrok-ai/public/packages/Admetica/README.md

 # Admetica

-The Admetica package provides an outstanding opportunity to evaluate such molecule properties as absorption, distribution, metabolism, excretion and toxicity, also known as ADMET.
-The main purpose of this package is to make it possible to filter molecules and select those that satisfy a specific criteria of the research.
+The Admetica package provides an outstanding opportunity to evaluate crucial molecular properties, such as absorption, distribution, metabolism, excretion, and toxicity (ADMET).
+The main objective of this package is to allow researchers to filter molecules and select those that satisfy a specific criteria of the research.

-With this package/tool you can:
+With this package you can:
-* Obtain predictions both for a single structure and for the column
+* Get predictions for both individual structures and entire columns in your dataset.
-* Get a well designed and comfortably organized form for every structure of your dataset
+* Obtain a well-designed form and a VlaaiVis pie chart for each structure of your dataset to visualize your data effectively.
-* Get a deeper understanding of what each of values mean with the help of our tooltips and color coding tools
+* Gain a deeper understanding of each value with the help of tooltips and color-coding features.

-In order to evaluate predictions for a single molecule, click on it, go to the Context Panel and expand the Admetica pane.
+To evaluate predictions for a single molecule:
+* Select the molecule of interest.
+* Navigate to **Context Pane > Admetica**.
+* Expand the relevant panes (Absorption, Distribution, Excretion, Toxicity, Summary) to view detailed results.

 ![Predictions for a single molecule](../Admetica/vendor/admetica-cell.gif)

+To calculate the properties for the whole column:
+* Go to the **Top menu > Chem > Admetica > Calculate…**
+* In the dialog select:
+  - **Table**: Select the table you want to work with.
+  - **Molecules**: Select the column with molecules.
+  - **Template**: Select the template that defines how to interpret the results.
+  - **Properties**: Select the properties you want to calculate.
+  - **Add piechart**: Select to include a pie chart visualizing the data.
+  - **Add form**: Select to include a form.
+* Click **OK** to get the results

-To calculate the properties for the whole column, go to the top-menu and select Chem | Admetica | Calculations… After that molecules with desired properties can be simply filtered using standard tools the platform provides.
+After that molecules with desired properties can be simply filtered using standard tools the platform provides.

 ![Predictions for the molecule column](../Admetica/vendor/admetica-column.gif)